 If your product uses an affected version of OpenSSL and it has already been certified or validated, you are not required to recertify.
 However, we would strongly urge you to demonstrate to your customers, potential customers and other stakeholders that you are committed to information security, and have thoroughly reviewed if your product or system is vulnerable to the Heartbleed bug.
 You should be prepared to take whatever steps are necessary to remediate the situation, up to and including recertification.

-We invite you to visit our Resource Center for help on this.
 If you want direct assistance from Corsec in determining if your product(s) is vulnerable to Heartbleed, we are more than happy to help.
-Please click here, or email us at email@example.com to request an assessment.
+Please click here, or email us at firstname.lastname@example.org to request an assessment.